pagkly/Zed/Investopedia4/What Is a Dotcom.md

 ## Examples of Companies From the Dotcom Crash

 A site dedicated to selling pet products called Pets.com became a symbol of the dotcom crash.
 The company spent more than $2 million on a Super Bowl commercial in January 2000.
 Late that year, the company reported losses of approximately $147 million for the first three quarters.
-While the stock price had peaked at $14 a share early in the year, prices fell to below $1 after the losses were made public.
+While the [[Stock|stock]] price had peaked at $14 a share early in the year, prices fell to below $1 after the losses were made public.
 The business did not survive.

 Pseudo.com was a site that focused on Internet broadcasting services, including live-streaming services.
 Poor business practices ultimately resulted in the failure of the dotcom, and the site never became profitable.